Posted on 28 February 2018

 Who do you trust?
 California or Chicoutimi?

 We live in a world where very few companies have R&D departments, instead they go to the big Taipei show in Taiwan and find something they can slap their decal onto.
 Not Devinci.
-Theirs is a story of relentless R&D. We remember they once visited a trade show with a bicycle and human rider covered in electrodes so they could measure stress, weight, and comfort points.
+The Devinci story is a story of relentless R&D. We remember Devinci once attended a trade show with a bicycle and human rider covered in electrodes so they could measure stress, weight, and comfort points.
 And this was not a racing bike, this was a hybrid.
 Devinci's target customer is not someone who lives in LA, it's someone who lives in Montreal, who rides over potholed streets in frigid weather, locks their bikes to a pole all day, and wants a bike that can tour on Le Route Verte and can tear down the Lachine Canal at mach speed.
 In other words, its not just a recreational bike, it's also made for the city.

 Bixi bikes being made in the Devinci factory

 So, how does a company from Chicoutimi produce frames in Quebec?
 The answer lies in Chicoutimi's location.
 Chicoutimi is nestled in Canada's "aluminum valley."
 Made from Bauxite, the real raw-material that aluminum requires for production is electricity, and Chicoutimi is smack dab in the middle of a whole lot of hydro-electric dams.
 The cost of shipping Canadian aluminum to Taiwan to become a bike and get shipped right back is pretty high.
 The cost of labour in Canada is high, but Devinci can basically walk across to block to Alcan and pallet-jack over all the aluminum they need.
 That ends up coming out to the same cost (we wish all Devinci bikes could be made in Canada but apparently that would require financing a very big factory).
 Their Chicoutimi factory produces some leading-edge product as well as all of the BIXI bikeshare bikes used worldwide from London, England to New York City.
 Amazing stuff.